 - BA, Environmental Studies, Bates College

-Josh is an Assistant Professor of Marine Policy in the School of Marine Sciences.
+Josh is an Associate Professor of Marine Policy in the School of Marine Sciences.
 He works on research questions related to marine resource governance and the interplay between human institutions and the social-ecological systems within which they are situated.
 His aim is to take a transdisciplinary approach that is informed by direct and ongoing engagement with industry, government, and non-profit partners and which generates knowledge, information, and resources that support the long-term viability of coastal fisheries in Maine and beyond.

 Josh’s research team is currently working on a range of interdisciplinary projects related to ecosystem-based fisheries management, seafood distribution and trade, community resilience, and aquaculture.